jordansissel/experiments/presentations/logs-and-logstash/terminology/slides.md

 * ad server click logs
 * online retail checkouts
 * customer logins
+* unix utmp

 !SLIDE transition=fade
 # Accounting Logs

 * Audience: Computers and Humans
 * Structured: Usually
+* Often for business/monitoring purposes.

+!SLIDE transition=fade incremental
+# Types of Logs

+.notes So with logs, there's usually someone writing the event and someone consuming it.
+In some cases, the lines blur and it's not entirely clear whether a log format is for accounting or transactions, but I've found it a good way to describe logs by purpose.

+* Trace: by the author, for the author to debug with
+* Accounting: by product design, for business analytics
+* Transaction: by technology design, for software self-consumption

+Where is operations?

+!SLIDE transition=fade incremental
+# Structured vs Unstructured

+* Structured: Designed for machine consumption
+* Structured: JSON, Avro, XML, protobuf, etc
+* Unstructured: printf, logger.info, etc.